thachoden/Dockerization/README.md

 You can view a product by:
 1. Choosing a category card, all available products will be display.
 2. Click on the product card, you should be redirected to the details prduct page.
---> If you able to perform these action, this indicated that all services in the app which include views, backend API, and databse have been properly dockerized.
+--> Because there are no hard coded data in the source code, if you able to perform these action, this indicated that all services in the app which include views, backend API, and databse have been properly dockerized.
 ---
 ## Troubleshooting